 A Cornell Campus Walk: Recommended Urban Trees [2.5 MB .pdf] - The natural beauty of the Cornell campus is rightly celebrated.
 Stately trees strategically planted around the buildings and along the streets and plazas contribute to that reputation.
 This 31-page booklet is your guide to an all-season campus tree walk designed to help you to learn about trees that can withstand tough urban situations.

-Tough Trees for Tough Sites - New: View online.
-23-minute video aids in tree selection and site selection in the urban landscape.
+Tough Trees for Tough Sites - 23-minute online video aids in tree selection and site selection in the urban landscape.
 Follows a real-life tree planting project in the city of Ithaca, N.Y.
-Also available on DVD ($29.95 order form), which includes .pdf file of Recommended Urban Trees.

 Read UHI journal articles on:

 CU-Structural Soil (also known as CU-Soil) was developed at Cornell University as a way to safely bear pavement loads after compaction and yet still allow root penetration and vigorous tree growth.
 It was patented and trademarked under the name 'CU-Soil' to insure quality control.

 CU-Structural Soil® - A Comprehensive Guide - 56 page publication covers the why's and how's of using CU-Structural Soil® to support trees, turf and porous pavement.
 Includes six case studies.
 CU-Sol StructuralMD - Guide Complet

 Stormwater to Street Trees: Engineering Urban Forests for Stormwater Management - U.S. EPA publication on using streetscapes to decrease the amount of stormwater runoff and pollutants that reach local waters.